 Socio-economic and political influences on mediatised environments, mainly, but not exclusively, through the medium of radio and the practices of journalism.
-Themes include democratisation and identity, citizenship and representation, as well as globalisation, technological advance and digital migration.
+Themes included democratisation and identity, citizenship and representation, as well as globalisation, technological advance and digital migration.

-Professor Guy Starkey is a former practitioner in radio and magazine journalism and production who still broadcasts regularly on internet radio stations and on community radio in Spain.
+Professor Guy Starkey was a former practitioner in radio and magazine journalism and production who then broadcast regularly on internet radio stations and on community radio in Spain.
 On 4 January 2016 he took up the role of Associate Dean (Global Engagement) for the Faculty of Media and Communication of Bournemouth University, UK.
 Previously he was Professor of Radio and Journalism at the University of Sunderland, UK, where he had a number of roles as Associate Dean (Media), Head of Department (Media), Principal Lecturer and Senior Lecturer.
 He began teaching media production, journalism, media law and public affairs, as well as working for his MA Media Education (London) and his PhD (London), in Hampshire, UK, after leaving Radio City, Liverpool, now part of the Bauer Media Group.

 2015: Local Radio, Going Global (Palgrave Macmillan, revised paperback edition)